nicolasd1323/Holiday-Calendar/README.md

 #### MVP

--Have a dynamic Holiday Calendar.
+-**Have a dynamic Holiday Calendar.
--allow users to search holidays by month
+-**Allow users to have a drop down year calendar by month.
+-**Allow users to choose a month and be able to see what holidays it includes.
--allow users to see a description of each holiday.
+-**See a brief description of each holiday
--clear past searches to start over.
+-**clear past searches to start over.
--Provide links for users to know abot the history of major holidays in the Unites States -Use a external IPA.
+-**Use a external API.
+-**Utilized CSS Flex box to give a great design to the web-site.
+-**Utilized HTML to structure the content.

 #### PostMVP

--Add a second API to have fun facts and or images of a few calendar holidays.
+-**Add a second API to have fun facts and or images of a few calendar holidays.
--Add a second/third API to mention major sports events during the year.
+-**Add a second/third API to mention major sports events during the year.
+-**Provide links for users to know abot the history of major holidays in the Unites States

 ## Project Schedule